-In March 2018, it was disclosed that over 50 million Facebook users had their personal information compromised by a third party, Global Science Research, who had legitimate access to the data for academic purposes.
-However they passed the data on to a third party, Cambridge Analytica, who (allegedly) used it for a completely different purpose.
+In March 2018, it was disclosed that over 50 million users of the social media company had their personal information compromised by a third party, Global Science Research, who had legitimate access to the data for academic purposes but they passed the data on to a separate third party, Cambridge Analytica, who (allegedly) used it for a completely different purpose.

-Facebook's incident response initially focused a great deal on whether the term "data breach" was accurate in the content of the event with Facebook's VP and deputy general counsel stating it is "completely false" to call the event a data breach "Aleksandr Kogan requested and gained access to information from users who chose to sign up to his app, and everyone involved gave their consent.
+Facebook's VP and deputy general counsel stating it is "completely false" to call the event a data breach stating "Aleksandr Kogan requested and gained access to information from users who chose to sign up to his app, and everyone involved gave their consent.
 People knowingly provided their information, no systems were infiltrated and no passwords or sensitive pieces of information were stolen or hacked".

 If you'd rather we did the heavy lifting in developing a cyber incident response plan or lessons learnt training for your organisation underpined by our unique insight into the challenges faced and strategies implemented by organisations countering today's cyber security threats then please contact us here.